raj472735/Face-Recognition/README.md

 # Face Recognition Based Attendance System

 The RedmyFace Recognition Attendance System is an advanced facial recognition-based attendance tracking system.
 It leverages OpenCV for face detection and recognition, combined with Tkinter for a user-friendly graphical interface.
 The system efficiently logs attendance data using CSV, Pandas, and NumPy, ensuring a seamless experience for managing attendance records.
-#📌 Overview

-The RedmyFace Recognition Attendance System is an advanced facial recognition-based attendance tracking system.
-It leverages OpenCV for face detection and recognition, combined with Tkinter for a user-friendly graphical interface.
-The system efficiently logs attendance data using CSV, Pandas, and NumPy, ensuring a seamless experience for managing attendance records.

 🛠 Technologies Used